cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '100-decimal_to_hexadecimal' has a script that converts a number from base 10 to base 16.

 File '101-rot13' has a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+File '102-odd' has a script that prints every other line from the input, starting with the first line.